CQCL/tket/tket/src/WeightSubgrMono/README.txt

 - We can pass in a timeout (in milliseconds), and also an exact max number of iterations (useful for reproducible tests).

-- We can pass in "suggestions", i.e. a list of assignments PV->TV which it will try to satisfy first.

-- If it terminates due to timeout (or max iterations), we can still continue solving later.
+- If it terminates due to timeout (or max iterations) and we retain the solver object, we can resume solving later.

 - We can set it to terminate immediately upon finding a solution (especially useful for unweighted problems, i.e. standard subgraph monomorphism problems).